Te Pūkenga: Staff consultation and redundancies

 On 21 October, Acting CEO Winder stated that Te Pūkenga would consider staff redundancies as a means of reducing the organisation's deficit by NZ$35 million.
 This amount includes NZ$10m across work-based learning, NZ$25m across former polytechnics and the national office.
 Polytechnic staff have expressed concerns about the impact of the proposed redundancies on teaching and staff morale.
-As part of the cost-cutting exercise, Te Pūkenga's subsidiary Otago Polytechnic confirmed that it would undergo a NZ$2.7 million cost cut, which raised concerns about job security among staff.
+As part of the cost-cutting exercise, NZIST subsidiary Otago Polytechnic confirmed that it would undergo a NZ$2.7 million cost cut, which raised concerns about job security among staff.

 In mid June 2023, Winder announced that Te Pūkenga was planning to lay off 404 staff members.
 As part of restructuring proposals, the national polytechnic would cut 960 roles, with affected staff members being encouraged to apply for 550 new positions.
 According to Tertiary Education Union organiser Daniel Benson-Guiu, these job cuts would affect 90% of Te Pūkenga, with most of the job cuts being in management.
-In response to the proposed job cuts, Tertiary Education Union Universal College of Learning (UCOL) branch co-president Dee Brough sought further clarity from Te Pukenga on the impact of job cuts at UCOL.
+In response to the proposed job cuts, Tertiary Education Union Universal College of Learning (UCOL) branch co-president Dee Brough sought further clarity from Te Pūkenga on the impact of job cuts at UCOL.
 On 21 June 2023, The Spinoff reported there was a high turnover of tutors and cancelled classes at the mega polytechnic.

 In late August 2023, Radio New Zealand reported that the Tertiary Education Commission had wanted more job cuts in back-office and managerial roles than the 400 previously announced.
-In a June 2023 briefing, the Commission also expressed concerns about Te Pūkenga's long-term plans.
+In a June 2023 briefing, the Commission also expressed concerns about NZIST long-term plans.
 In response, the Tertiary Education Union criticised the Commission for overstepping its brief and said that its statement about job losses had alarmed its members.
 On 20 September, Te Pūkenga confirmed that 200 full-time jobs would be cut as part of a restructuring process.

 In early November 2023, Radio New Zealand reported that Te Pūkenga was consulting on a restructure of its information technology division.
 These included plans to hire 53 people in 2024 in various areas including digital platforms for courses and cyber-security.
 Staff criticised the timing of the decision in light of the mega polytechnic laying off 200 full-time staff and possible plans by the incoming National-led coalition government to disestablish Te Pūkenga.